-Investigations of integrating drug supply with the clinical trial process are found in the medical and pharmaceutical literature.
+Qualitative investigations of drug supply decisions made within the clinical trial process are found in the medical and pharmaceutical literature.
 For example, George (2005) presents common issues encountered during clinical trial supply management and proposes coordination and flexibility as keys to success.
-A thorough description of clinical material manufacturing practices is provided by Bernstein and Hamrell (2000).
-In their paper, the authors advocate coordinating the disciplines of manufacturing and clinical programs to achieve efficient execution of drug development Their study is conceptual and qualitative.
+A more thorough description of clinical material manufacturing practices is provided by Bernstein and Hamrell (2000).
+In their paper, the authors advocate coordinating the disciplines of manufacturing and clinical programs to achieve efficient execution of drug development.
+Their study is conceptual and qualitative; in contrast, our approach leverages mathematical modeling and numerical studies to yield insights.